vahidbas/ssmkit/doc/global/tutorial01.md

 ![two-layer hierarchical DBN](kalman.png "two-layer")

-The first layer of this process is first-order Markov process where the state at each time instance is only dependent on the state at previous time instant.
+The first layer of this process is a first-order Markov process where the state at each time instance is only dependent on the state at previous time instant.
 The second layer in an independent or memoryless process where the values of the process at previous time instances do not have any effect on the value of next time instances.

+The same intuition used in mathematical construction of the stochastic processes is used in `ssmpack` for constructing process objects.
-`ssmpack` coding style is almost the same formal mathematical construction of dynamic Bayesian networks.
-We start by defining the parametric PDFs then building CPDFs based on them.
-These CPDFs are used to define simple stochastic processes which are later combined to make more complex stochastic processes.
+In `ssmpack` process objects are realizations of stochastic processes which are representable as DBN.
+A DBN is a graphical model that shows statistical dependencies betveen random variables represented as CPDF.
+In the next sections We will see how we can define CPDFs in `ssmpack` and use them to construct simple processes which are later combined to make more complex processes.

 Defining constant parameters
 -----------------------------